avaframe/AvaFrame/docs/moduleCom1DFA.rst

 --------

 * the computation of the com1DFA module relies on a com1DFA C++ executable.
-  The executable (for now only the linux one is available but a win64 will be soon added) and attribute files are available in this `git repository <https://github.com/avaframe/com1DFA_Exe>`_.
+  The executable (for now only a 64bit linux one is available) and needed files are available in this `git repository <https://github.com/avaframe/com1DFA_Exe>`_.

   ..
 Hint:: Simply clone the `com1DFA_Exe <https://github.com/avaframe/com1DFA_Exe>`_ git repository.